fanvanzh/3dtiles/README_EN.md

 ## Features

 - **Osgb to 3D-Tiles**: Convert OpenSceneGraph Binary format to 3D-Tiles format for efficient geospatial data visualization
-- **FBX to 3D-Tiles**: Convert FBX models to 3D-Tiles format with embedded textures
 - **Shapefile to 3D-Tiles**: Transform Esri Shapefile data to 3D-Tiles for web-based 3D visualization
 - **Multi-platform Support**: Fully supported on Linux, macOS (Intel & Apple Silicon), and Windows
 - **Hybrid Stack**: Combines Rust for CLI/data handling with C++ for high-performance 3D processing